Skip to main content

 Who Pulls the Permit in San Diego?

-Contractors should pull the permit in their name for hired work.
-That keeps them accountable for code compliance.
-If a contractor asks you to pull it yourself that's a red flag.
-Don't do it.
+Your contractor should handle the permit in their name.
+That puts the liability where it belongs.
+If a contractor asks you to pull it yourself walk away.
+That's a red flag.

 Chuck’s Take